MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 To learn more about cloud meeting recording, see [Teams cloud meeting recording](cloud-recording.md).

-### IP audio mode
+### IP audio

 This is a per-user policy.
-This setting determines whether a user can use audio.
+This setting controls whether a user can hear incoming and outgoing audio in a meeting.

-### IP video mode.
+### IP video

 This is a per-user policy.
-This setting determines whether a user can use video.
+This setting determines whether a user can view incoming and outgoing video.

 ### Allow IP video